canonical/ubuntu.com/templates/kubernetes/docs/cdk-addons.md

 ## Metrics
-**Charmed Kubernetes** provides multiple means of installing services `kube-state-metrics` and `metrics-server` for monitoring some health aspects of the kubernetes cluster.
+**Charmed Kubernetes** provides the `kube-state-metrics` and `metrics-server` services for monitoring some health aspects of the cluster.

-### Built-in Addons
-For each **Charmed Kubernetes** release, baked into the snap which the charm deploys into the `kubernetes-control-plane` charm, are two metrics services.
+For each **Charmed Kubernetes** release, the `kubernetes-control-plane` charm includes two metrics services.

 * `kube-state-metrics` - a fixed commit aligned with the latest-at-the-time release
 * `metrics-server` - a set of kubernetes components defined by kubernetes as an in-tree addon

-Both `kube-state-metrics` and `metrics-server` applications can be disabled with:
+Both of the built-in applications can be disabled with:

 ```bash
 juju config kubernetes-control-plane enable-metrics=false